 Universal Design for Learning (UDL)

 Universal Design for Learning (UDL) is an approach to teaching and learning that gives ALL students equal opportunity to succeed.
 The goal of UDL is to use a variety of teaching methods to remove any barriers to learning.
 It’s about building in flexibility that can be adjusted for every person’s strengths and needs.
 That’s why UDL benefits ALL learners.
-It can also be very helpful for English language learners, GATE students and students needing further supports to access the curriculum.
-In essence, UDL is about bringing equity into every learning environment and increasing access for every learner.
-UDL is a framework training MTSS is making accessible to every AUSD teacher to ensure our students have optimized learning opportunities based on scientific insights into how humans learn: the why, what and how of learning.
+It can be very helpful for English language learners, GATE students and students needing further supports to access the curriculum.
+In essence, UDL is about bringing access into every learning environment and increasing learning for every learner.
+UDL is a framework within MTSS that helps make certain every AUSD student has the avenue to demonstrate their strengths.
+UDL helps teachers ensure all their students have optimized learning opportunities based on scientific insights into how humans learn: the why, what and how of learning.

 In short, UDL promotes three main principles: